ono-midori/ono-midori.github.io/techs/linuxmm.md

 180 } mem_map_t;
 ```

-- **list**: Pages may belong to many lists, and this field us used as the list head.
+- **list**: Pages may belong to many lists, and this field is used as the list head.
 - **mapping**: When files or devices are memory mapped, their inode has an associated `address_space`.
 This field will point to this address space of the page belongs to the file.
 - **index**: This field has two uses and it depends on the state of the page what it means.
   - If the page is part of a file mapping, it is the offset within the file.